panva/hpke/examples/README.md

 # Examples

-This directory contains practical examples demonstrating various features and use cases of `@panva/hpke`.
+This directory contains practical examples demonstrating various features and use cases of `hpke`.

 ## Basic Examples